 Ranking the Best Beach Colleges

 The colleges and universities profiled in the Best Consensus Ranked Beach Colleges are quite diverse.
 Obviously, California, Florida, and Hawaii dominate the list – how could they not?
-School for school, no other states have nearly so many colleges in close proximity to the beach as the states that are all coastline.
-But there are also representatives from the Carolinas, New England, and more, proving that the best beach colleges come in all shapes, sizes, and regions.
+School for school, no other states have nearly so many colleges in close proximity for beach lovers as the states that are all coastline.
+But there are also representatives from the Carolinas, New England, and more, proving that the best beach colleges come in all shapes, sizes, and regions (at least, the Atlantic and Pacific Ocean regions).
 Except for the Midwest (sorry, Midwest).